KaiyuanChao/Ollister/README.md

 See how much hard drive space the models take up with the pie chart plot.
 Prune, start, or update them directly with a right-click on any entry in the list of models.

-Low system requirements: A single python file, requiring Python 3.8 or higher, no external dependencies beyond the python standard library including Tkinter.
+Low system requirements: a single python file which works with Python 3.8 or higher, no external dependencies beyond the python standard library including Tkinter.

 A windows 11 .exe wrapper is provided with the release for convenience, but running the python file directly on your system makes for a much snappier experience.